You are here: Home Author Guidelines

-According to the ICMJE recommendations regarding the protection of research participants, authors should avoid spread of identifying information of participants unless strictly necessary for the submission .
-In this condition, the authors should certify that the study patients have offered the written consent for presentation of that information in a publication.
+According to the ICMJE recommendations regarding the protection of research participants, authors should avoid the spread of identifying information about participants unless strictly necessary for the submission.
+In this condition, the authors should certify that the study patients have offered written consent for the presentation of that information in a publication.

-Likewise, the research concerning embryonic germ cells, human embryonic stem cells, cell lines or induced pluripotent stem cells must conform with the 'Guidelines for the Conduct of Human Embryonic Stem Cell Research' (ISSCR).
+Likewise, the research concerning embryonic germ cells, human embryonic stem cells, cell lines, or induced pluripotent stem cells must conform to the 'Guidelines for the Conduct of Human Embryonic Stem Cell Research (ISSCR).

-In line with the ICMJE recommendations for Clinical Trials, they should be recorded in a country which have an accessible registry recognized by the ICMJE or WHO, thereby a clinical trial number must be definitively mentioned in the paper.
+In line with the ICMJE recommendations for Clinical Trials, they should be recorded in a country that has an accessible registry recognized by the ICMJE or WHO, thereby a clinical trial number must be definitively mentioned in the paper.

 Registration in the following trial registers is acceptable.
-Additionally, any registry that is a fundamentally register of the WHO International Clinical Trials Registry Platform (ICTRP; www.who.int/ictrp/network/primary/en/index.html).
+Additionally, any registry that is a fundamental register of the WHO International Clinical Trials Registry Platform (ICTRP; https://www.who.int/clinical-trials-registry-platform).

-Society of Diabetic Nephropathy Prevention (as the publisher of this journal), adhere to the WHO definition of clinical trials.
+Society of Diabetic Nephropathy Prevention (as the publisher), adheres to the WHO definition of clinical trials.

 Please also visit guidelines at http://www.icmje.org/recommendations/browse/publishing-and-editorial-issues/clinical-trial-registration.html